How to Become a Coach or Scout

 College and professional coaching jobs also typically require experience playing the sport at some level.

-However, scouting jobs typically do not require experience playing a sport at the college or professional level.
+Scouting jobs typically do not require experience playing a sport at the college or professional level, but it can be beneficial.
 Employers look for applicants with a passion for sports and an ability to spot young players who have exceptional athletic ability and skills.

 Licenses, Certifications, and Registrations